picardy/angular-fontawesome/README.md

     <fa name="ICON_NAME" stack="1-5|large"></fa>
 </fa-stack>
 ```
 When using <fa-stack> as a wrapper, you must also specify the 'stack' attribute on the children,
 as described [here](http://fortawesome.github.io/Font-Awesome/examples/#stacked).
 Failure to do so will render the fonts, just not one on top of another like we want them to.

 ### TODO
  * `fa-stack` tests
  * `pull="left"`, `pull="right"`
- * demos on Github pages
+ * full browser support list

 ### License
 MIT Licensed by [Picardy](http://beta.picardylearning.com).